High Liner Foods Incorporated processes and markets prepared and packaged frozen seafood products in North America.

 Current Payout to Shareholders

-Dividend Coverage: With its reasonable payout ratio (52.8%), HLF's dividend payments are covered by earnings.
+Dividend Coverage: With its low payout ratio (19.5%), HLF's dividend payments are well covered by earnings.

 Future Payout to Shareholders

 Future Dividend Coverage: Insufficient data to determine if a dividend will be paid in 3 years and that it will be covered by earnings.

 How experienced are the management team and are they aligned to shareholders interests?